Thai international Law Office Thailand

 -A sentence of guilt against the perpetrator of a crime that has caused damage to his victim doesn't-necessarily imply an economic compensation for the victim.

 - A criminal proceeding will, by law, suspend and interrupt any proposed civil lawsuit.- A criminal complaint can be submitted directly to the court or at a police station.
-In the first case, the proceeding would be much quicker, and the plaintiff will be required to present evidence against the defendant.
-In the case of acquaintance, the defendant could legitimately counter-propose a complaint for defamation demanding, in turn, criminal punishment and compensation.
+The proceeding would be much quicker in the first case, and the plaintiff must present evidence against the defendant.
+In the case of acquaintance, the defendant could legitimately counter-propose a complaint for defamation, demanding, in turn, criminal punishment and compensation.

 - A criminal charge can be proposed to the police station as well.
 Reporting a crime at the police authorities would, in the majority of the cases, eliminate the risk of a counter-suit for slandering unless the "presumed" victims would have counterfeit or forged evidence or lie to the police officers.
 However, reporting a crime at the police station won't always guarantee a speedy court trial against the offender.